-Launching a new business is not a walk in the park especially if you’re an early-stage entrepreneur with no capital and worse, has a bad credit score.
-To ensure your dream becomes a reality, find a credible financing source including bank loans, credit cards, and micro-lenders who finance individuals with low credit ratings.
+Launching a new business is not a walk in the park, especially if you’re an early-stage entrepreneur without a business plan and little money and, worse, has a bad credit score.
+To ensure your dream becomes a reality, find a credible financing source, including bank loans, credit cards, and micro-lenders who finance individuals with low credit ratings.

 This doesn’t mean you can’t take advantage of your home equity to finance your venture.
 If you weigh out your options thoroughly, it is possible.
 This post will help you understand what a home equity loan is and how you can use it to tip the scales in your favor.